Moving home is a big step. Here’s a selection of the questions that our residents and their families ask most often.

 Yes, of course you can.
 We welcome all religions at Cedar House.
 Depending how active you are, we can arrange for services to come to Cedar House or for you to attend services elsewhere.

 QHow often do residents bathe at Cedar House?

 We make sure that each resident has at least two baths or showers a week.
 If you prefer to bathe more frequently just let us know.

 QWhat’s the food like at Cedar House?

 We prepare food fresh every day.
 For lunch you have a choice of two meals (1 hot, 1 cold in summer; 2 hot in winter).
-For tea, there are four choices (2 × sandwiches, 1 × soup, 1 × warm).
+For tea, there is a selection of sandwiches, puddings, homemade soup plus extra option.

 QWhat are the meal times?

 The residents have breakfast in their room , lunch is at 12.30pm, tea is at 5.00pm, although there is some room for flexibility.

 If you prefer, we can serve your meals in your room.

 Yes, we cater for special diets.
 Please talk to us and we will see what we can do.